t-katsumura/k8s-network-performance/README.md

 # k8s-network-performance

-This project provides some containers for network performance tests.
+This project provides a container for network performance tests.

+The container is available at [DockerHub](https://hub.docker.com/r/tomopiro/netperf).

-Supported tools are
+Installed tools are

 - [**iperf2**](https://sourceforge.net/projects/iperf2/)
 - [**iperf3**](https://github.com/esnet/iperf)
 - [**netperf**](https://github.com/HewlettPackard/netperf)

+and curl, vim as utils.

 Note that the iperf2 and iperf3 are not compatible.
 See the [Iperf 2 & Iperf 3 Comparison Table](https://iperf2.sourceforge.io/IperfCompare.html).